Last Updated on December 22, 2021

 Oat bran, on the other hand, is only hulled and crushed — it doesn’t go through a cleaning process because it’s used in its whole-grain form.

 So what are some of the differences between these two?
-It’s best to read this blog post for all of your answers!
+Keep reading for all of your answers!